mattermost/mattermost-developer-documentation/site/content/extend/plugins/community_process.md

 - Create a one paragraph summary of the integration
 - Document the main use cases into bullet form
-- Review the primary use cases and run through them to ensure they are complete, clear and functional.
+- Review the primary use cases and run through them to ensure they are complete, clear, and functional.
 - Ensure there is documentation to support the plugin (may include having sufficient helper text in the plugin)
 - Consider if there are any communication to other teams or users required as part of the rollout to our community server